NixOS/nix/doc/manual/src/architecture/architecture.md

-# Design and Data Model

-This chapter is about the technical principles behind Nix.
+# Architecture

+This chapter describes how Nix works.
+It should help users understand why Nix behaves as it does, and it should help developers understand how to modify Nix and how to write similar tools.

-## Architecture
+## Overview

 Nix consists of hierarchical [layers](https://en.m.wikipedia.org/wiki/Multitier_architecture#Layers).